4th Annual Upper Cervical Practice Survey

 - For the 4th year in a row, the #1 challenge facing upper cervical doctors is consistently obtaining new patients

-Now, let’s dig into each question and see what this means for Upper Cervical Care and how this knowledge can help you in 2019…
+Now, let’s dig into each question and see what this means for Upper Cervical Care.
+Also, the knowledge in this Upper Cervical Practice Survey can help you in 2019.

 Question 1: How long have you been in practice?